Iteration Layer

 With a multi-vendor setup, that’s an OCR service for extraction, a spreadsheet library or service for the summary, and a PDF generation tool for the letters.
 Three vendors, three integrations, three billing lines.

-With Iteration Layer, it’s one API for extraction, one for sheet generation, one for document generation.
+With Iteration Layer, it’s one API for extraction, one for sheet generation, one for document generation, and the same platform if the next client needs markdown conversion or public website extraction.
 Same API key, same credit pool, same error handling.
 The extraction schema defines the fields.
 The sheet generation API takes the extracted values and produces the XLSX.
 The document generation API takes the same values and renders the PDF letters.
 Each step’s output feeds naturally into the next.

 Add a second client — say, an accounting firm that needs invoice extraction and monthly summary reports — and you’re adding a new project with a new API key and a new extraction schema.
 Not a new vendor, not a new billing relationship, not a new error handling pattern.